 HCA Funding Information and Financial Statements

-Many people believe our conservation areas are paid for by their tax dollars, but that is not the case.
 User and membership fees pay for trail maintenance, emergency services, property taxes, insurance and all those little things we need to keep our conservation areas open.
 Just as important, these dollars directly contribute to important conservation work throughout our watershed and preserve heritage sites on HCA lands.

-In order to meet their most pressing responsibilities, conservation authorities have restructured, streamlined, refocused priorities and stretched available resources.
+To meet their most pressing responsibilities, conservation authorities have restructured, streamlined, refocused priorities and stretched available resources.
 Some have reduced services; most have increased other sources of revenue to focus on the highest priorities.
 Generally, self-generated revenue and municipal levies cover the bulk of the cost of the work.

 - 2020 Financial Statements